Darth-Knoppix/blog-game-dev/content/blog/2020-05-10-discovering-godot/index.md

 Unity uses a combination of objects and components.
 A basic game object can contain different components like physics, materials, scripts, etc. And then you can combine multiple objects into prefabs so they can be reused throughout your game.
 Godot does it a little differently.
 Everything is a node.
 Nodes can contain other nodes and you create trees of nodes.
 Even a game level is just a node that has everything in your level as its children.
 The one exception is scripts which you attach to any node.

 Godot's approach takes a little while to get used to but it has a few benefits.

-Dealing with level streaming can be as simple as importing a tree of nodes.
-You don't need to add tags to every object as a way to find things in the scene, you can structure your tree in a way that makes sense.
-Lastly, it's easy to see what your game logic is doing in the hierarchy of your level.
+1. Dealing with level streaming can be as simple as importing a tree of nodes.
+2. You don't need to add tags to every object as a way to find things in the scene, you can structure your tree in a way that makes sense.
+3. It's easy to see what your game logic is doing in the hierarchy of your level.
 In Unity you can see when objects spawn but in Godot, watching nodes be added can mean audio, texture, physics nodes are being added and removed.

 It makes for a very flexible system that's fun to use and easy to hack together.

 ### GDScript, C#, C++ or visual scripting